raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ---
 For accurate calculations, `skyfield` requires the most recent two-line element (TLE) set for the ISS.
 TLE is a data format used to convey sets of orbital elements that describe the orbits of Earth satellites.

-When you import the `ISS` object from the `orbit` library, an attempt is made to retrieve the TLE data from a file called `iss.tle` in the `/home/pi` folder.
+When you import the `ISS` object from the `orbit` library, an attempt is made to retrieve the TLE data from a file called `iss.tle` in the home folder.
 If the file is not present but an internet connection is available, the latest data will be downloaded automatically into the `iss.tle` file, so you don't need to worry about it.

-However, if your Astro Pi kit has no internet access, then you need to manually download the latest [ISS TLE data](http://www.celestrak.com/NORAD/elements/stations.txt){:target="_blank"}, copy the three ISS-related lines into a file called `iss.tle`, and then place this file into the `/home/pi` folder.
+However, if your Astro Pi kit has no internet access, then you need to manually download the latest [ISS TLE data](http://www.celestrak.com/NORAD/elements/stations.txt){:target="_blank"}, copy the three ISS-related lines into a file called `iss.tle`, and then place this file into your home folder.
 The TLE data will look something like this:

 ```
 ISS (ZARYA)